pastfalk/QLEO/Readme.txt

 drift_in     - This introduces a drift velocity to the bi-Maxwellian distribution (mode '0' only).
 The drift is normalized with respect to the Alfvén velocity.

+sym_in       - Choose '1' if provided velocity distribution function (mode '1' only) is symetric with respect to the parallel velocity, choose '0' if it is asymmetric.
+Please note that sym_in = 0 has not been tested thoroughly yet.

 beta_para_in - Beta parameter parallel to the background magnetic field (mode '0' only).

 beta_perp_in - Beta parameter perpendicular to the background magnetic field (mode '0' only).